SalmaRedaBedair/laravel-learning/chapter_05.md

 // Using this relationship:
 User::first()->groups->each(function ($group) {
     echo sprintf(
-        'User joined this group at: %s',
+        'UserResource joined this group at: %s',
         $group->membership->created_at // access pivot using the new name );
 });